iamayushanand/Concrete_Shazam/README.md

 #### MFCC features
 MFCC stands for Mel Frequency Cepstral Coefficients.
 MFCCs are widely used as discriminating features for audio datasets.
 ![mfcc](mfcc_space.png)
-The above plot depicts the discriminating feature of MFCC of the `fma` dataset where two different genre form different clusters.
+The above plot depicts the discriminating feature of MFCC on a subset of the `fma` dataset where two different genre form different clusters.

 ## Using the Repository